-Demographic and Financial:Summarize the demographic and financial trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Demographic and Financial:Summarize the Low Social Economic Status (SES)

+demographic and financial trends and Lack of resources

+patterns observed by the team while Parents Lack of Academic Knowledge to assist students

+completing this section of the report.
+What

+are the important trends and patterns that

+will support the identification of student,

+teacher, and leader needs?